 Where should I get my thesis/dissertation printed for the department requirement?

-When you submit your final thesis to Pro-Quest as the official graduate school record, you are required to order one printed copy that will be the property of the Chester Fritz Library at an approximate cost of $40.
-You may order additional copies, but note that it is much less expensive to have the extra copies made at the Chester Fritz Library or a local print shop.
+When you submit your final thesis to Pro-Quest as the official graduate school record, you are required to order one printed copy that will be the property of the Chester Fritz Library at an approximate cost of $30 (subject to change).
+You may order additional copies, but note that it is less expensive and more reliable to have the extra copies made at the Chester Fritz Library or a local print shop.

-Don’t forget, the department administrative assistant also needs an electronic copy of your thesis/dissertation for their records!
+Don’t forget, the department administrative assistant also needs an electronic copy of your thesis/dissertation for department records!

 How do I apply to graduate?

-You need to be advanced to candidacy the semester before you can apply to graduate.
-This means you need to be on approved status (not qualified or provisional), by having your program of study and topic proposal approved by The School of Graduate Studies.
-You will receive a status sheet every time one of these forms is approved by The School of Graduate Studies.
+You must be advanced to candidacy before you can apply to graduate.
+This means you need to be on approved status (not provisional), and have your program of study and topic proposal approved by the School of Graduate Studies.

 Where do I find commencement information?